 What to Expect from the Psychodynamic Approach

-A therapist will first encourage you to speak about anything that comes to mind.
+A psychologist will first encourage you to speak about anything that comes to mind.

 This includes current issues, dreams, fantasies, fears, and/or desires.